 Successful couples do more of what’s called Active Listening and don’t cut the other person off.
 They take turns speaking, share how they feel, and use more “I” statements than the finger-pointing “you” statements.
 They think about the other person’s feelings and don’t try to cut them down to win the argument.

 2. They make the other person feel heard

 Someone who’s actively listening will recall what is being said.
 They’ll use phrases like “I see what you mean,” and “I didn’t realize that” to make the other person feel heard.
-Successful couples take this empathetic approach and try to understand not just what is being said, but how the other person may be feeling.
-That’s how they learned their partner is more worried about losing his/her job than they realized.
+Successful couples take this empathetic approach and try to understand not just what is being said, but how the other person might be feeling.
+That’s how they learn critical things like their partner is more worried about losing his/her job than they realized.

 3. They don’t walk away

 The person leaving will say something like, “I want to go and think about this (or go for a run).
 Can we continue when I get back?”
 They don’t just walk away because they understand how disrespectful it feels to walk out on someone who is feeling hurt.
 Successful couples will stay up late to hash things out and will even take the morning off work to talk, rather than let things simmer.

 4. They usually sit down to talk, not stand up and argue

 They sit down like adults do, when they see it’s getting into a longer discussion.

 No matter how upset they are, they don’t attack their partner and definitely don’t insult them by bringing up things they’re sensitive about.
 Successful couples refrain from negative name-calling and eye-rolling.
 And they never go past a certain point.
 They are their most vulnerable when fighting, and don’t act defensive, fold their arms or turn away from the other person.